Is This Science Hacker a Heroine or a Villain?

 “They're being given the content for free, they're getting almost all the labor for free, and then they're being paid essentially monopolistic prices because everybody needs access to their content,” Michael Eisen, a renowned molecular biology professor at the University of California Berkeley and investigator with the Howard Hughes Medical Institute, told The Daily Beast.
 “Change was never going to come from the publishers because they had too much of an incentive to keep things the way they are.”

-Elsevier brought in more than $7 billion in revenue in 2016, 40 percent of which came from their science and technology publications, according to its 2016 annual report.
+Elsevier's parent company, RELX Group, brought in more than $9.37 billion in revenue in 2016, 40 percent of which came from their science and technology publications, according to its 2016 annual report.
+(Elsevier's worth is about $3 billion.)
 That same report notes that the company operates at a 32 percent profit margin.
 By contrast, Time Inc., the largest American publishing house had $3 billion in revenue and net loss of $38 million in 2016, according to SEC filings.

 It’s tough days for traditional publishing houses where the writers and editors are paid, unlike the medical publishing world, where neither are compensated and most of the expense of procuring the reporting was paid for by the American public.